 - Following the passage of Congressional amendments limiting the Justice Department from taking prosecutorial actions against those in legal marijuana states, President Trump has consistently issued signing statements indicating that he believes that he has the power to disregard these amendments because he believes that they are unconstitutional.
 (Source)

 Ohio: The Sensible Marihuana Initiative

-- The measure would reduce penalties for misdemeanor marijuana offenses to the lowest allowed by law.
-The following localities will be voting on the measure: (More Info)
+- The measure reduces penalties for misdemeanor marijuana offenses to the lowest allowed by law.
+The following localities have approved the measure: (More Info)

 - • Adena

 - • Jacksonville

 - California NORML: Cannabis Voter Guide to November 3, 2020 Election

 - Virginia NORML: Virginia NORML 2020 Voter Guide for Local Races